Programming-Fundamentals-SETU/prog-fund-1-sept-25/topic01-intro-to-module/topic.md

-# 1: Introduction to Processing
+# 1: Introduction to Module and Java

-processing · java · drawing shapes · colour · grayscale · RGB · syntax errors · commenting code
+module  - java - bluej - assessment